 - Extending our cover free of charge on local buildings to house hundreds of individuals;

-- Engagement with our panel of alternative accommodation providers to understand what their capacity is should our customers need to call upon them;
+- Engagement with our panel of alternative accommodation providers to understand what their capacity was in case our customers needed to call upon them;

 - The offer of media support and guidance; and

-- Offering specially trained counsellor services via our medical management unit.
+- Offered specially trained counsellor services via our medical management unit.

-These have been accepted to varying degrees, and we have remained focused of flexing our responses according to the individual requirements of our customers.
+These were accepted to varying degrees, and we remained focused in flexing our responses according to the individual requirements of our customers.

 Our major loss proposition centres on the appointment of a properly resourced and mobile team of experts from day one, early determination of policy coverage, clear communication strategies, site visibility, consideration of broader community implications and individuals’ needs, provision of early interim payments where appropriate and clearly signposted milestones and check points.
-It has not been a requirement to deploy all of these elements, but our proposition has been deployed and utilised where it could provide customer and community benefit.
+It was not a requirement to deploy all of these elements, but our proposition was deployed and utilised where it could provide customer and community benefit.

 There are many different types of composite panels and cladding available.
 As such this is an incredibly difficult topic to provide advice on without the full specifics as to the proposed use of a particular product, including where and how it is to be used.